jfcross4/stats/random_variable_lab.md

 In this lab we'll lab we'll learn about Random Variables and use the **DiscreteRV** package.

-First, log in to *rstudio.cloud* and, using the lower right panel, install the discreteRV package.
+First, log in to *rstudio.cloud* and then create a new project or continue working within an existing project that is within our class work space (that way the DiscreteRV package will already be installed).

 Run each of the lines of code below and try answering each of the questions.